kojoidrissa/AlterConf_2015-04-25/AlterConf_outline_2015-04-25.md

 #Building a strong "party"
 -  Once you establish different roles are required, it's logical that different types of people may be needed to fill those roles.
 Or, that different types of people may prefer different types of roles.
+-  A more nuanced approach to the issue is needed. (paraphrasing @Jacobian)
 -  Diversity vs. Inclusion vs. Political Correctness
     +  Diversity: Lots of different *types* of people
     +  Political correctness: I hate `derogatory term for a group of people` but I've been told I can't call them `derogatory term`.
 I'm supposed to call them `PC term for a group of people`